AstralInternet/WSA-WordPress-Plugin/cpwsa/README.txt

 == Changelog ==

 = 1.0.5 =
-* Fix string match when checking if the module is available on the server.
+* Fixed string match when checking if the module is available on the server.

 = 1.0.4 =
 * Fixed array declaration in PHP 5.3.